clan-lol/clan-core/docs/site/manual/index.md

 **How-to Guides for achieving a certain goal or solving a specific issue.**

-- [Include Machines](./include-machines.md): Learn how Clan automatically includes machines and Nix files.
+- [Adding Machines](./adding-machines.md): Learn how Clan automatically includes machines and Nix files.

 - [Secrets](./secrets.md): Learn how to manage secrets.